 Why are exit interviews important?

-A great many people within HR say that exit interviews are among the most important conversations you’ll ever have at work (although Charlie's COO actually disagrees).
+A great many people within HR say that exit interviews are among the most important conversations you’ll ever have at work (although Charlie's CEO actually disagrees).
 It will be one of the most honest conversations you have with your employees; your one opportunity to find out what your team is really thinking.

 And in a very basic sense - if someone is leaving your company, it’s important to know why.
 People rarely decide to leave jobs for trivial reasons.
 If they’ve gone down this path, it’s likely that some substantial aspect of their role was leaving them dissatisfied in some respect.